golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 * Public IP address or DNS name
 * Ability to open a port for the Erigon service

+{% hint style="info" %}
 By default nginx reverse-proxy is listening on standard Erigon port `8545`.
 You need to open this port for ingres traffic.
 If you wish your Erigolem service to be available on different port number (e.g. `8454` cannot be opened) you need to edit the installation script.
+{% endhint %}

 <details>
     <summary><b><i>Example patch changing `8545` to `9999`</i></b></summary>